 Providing self service options for customers can help to reduce pressure on your contact centres, and balance agent utilization with customer needs.
 If multiple incoming calls are about small changes to account details, for example, it would be better to create a new pathway for customers to do so that doesn’t involve precious agent time.
 Interactive voice response (IVR) systems, FAQ sections on your website, automated closed-loop marketing outreach and more can help to free up agent time for better contact centre productivity.

 Supercharge your agent productivity with Qualtrics

 Generate satisfied customers again and again with Qualtrics CustomerXM™.
-LIsten to every customer call and evaluate every contact, applying powerful analytics to all your contact center data to get the full picture on agent productivity.
-Automate actions and provide your contact center agents with in-depth insights to help them improve performance.
+Listen to every customer call and evaluate every contact, applying powerful analytics to all your contact centre data to get the full picture on agent productivity.
+Automate actions and provide your contact centre agents with in-depth insights to help them improve performance.

-You can also add further tools such as Qualtrics’ Real-Time Agent Assist to train contact center agents in real time during calls.
-Utilizing artificial intelligence to analyze conversations, this call center software develops live recommendations for action, helping agents to perform above and beyond customer expectations.
+You can also add further tools such as Qualtrics’ Real-Time Agent Assist to train contact centre agents in real time during calls.
+Utilising artificial intelligence to analyse conversations, this call centre software develops live recommendations for action, helping agents to perform above and beyond customer expectations.